Urology Care Foundation - What is Male Infertility?

 Genital Tract Infection

 Genital tract infection is rarely linked to infertility.
-It's only found in about 2 out of 100 men with fertility problems.
-In those cases, the problem is often diagnosed from a semen test.
+In those cases, the problem is often found with a semen test.
 In the test, white blood cells are found.
 White blood cells make too much "reactive oxygen species" (ROS).
-This can damage sperm, lowering the chances of sperm being able to fertilize an egg.
-For example, a severe infection of the epididymis and testes may cause testicular shrinking and epididymal duct blockage.
+This can damage sperm, which lowers the chances of sperm being able to fertilize an egg.
+For example, a severe infection of the epididymis and testes may cause the testicles to shrink and the epididymal duct to be blocked.
 The infection doesn't have to be sudden to cause problems.

 Antibiotics are often given for full-blown infections.
 But they're not used for lesser inflammations.
-Some antibiotics can occasionally harm sperm production or function.
+Some antibiotics may harm sperm production or function.
 Non-steroidal anti-inflammatories (such as ibuprofen) are often used instead.

 Inflammation from causes other than infection can also affect fertility.
 For example, chronic prostatitis, in rare cases, can also block the ejaculatory ducts.